AndrewAu42/Loan-Qualifier/README.md

 # Loan Qualifier

 Due to the requested updates and changes to the business requirements, this is a business application that will facilitate with verifying individuals and data for a Loan Application.
 This is to be in line for a startup for a lending service, and will focus mainly  on large quantities of potential lenders.
+A csv file titled 'daily_rate_sheet' will provide the proper loan data with further questions to verify loan status, and returning information that relates to qualifying loans.

 ---